udaykiran009/oneCCL/doc/rst/source/collectives_fusion.rst

   * :ref:`CCL_FUSION_COUNT_THRESHOLD`
   * :ref:`CCL_FUSION_CYCLE_MS`

-For now this functionality is supported for :ref:`allreaduce <allreduce>` operations only.
+For now this functionality is supported for :ref:`allreduce <allreduce>` operations only.